 The applicants are liable for providing true data and accurately completing the forms.
 The original forms are filed in the company files and copies or the originals may be sent to the competent Public Fiscal Service upon request.

 WHEN WILL THE DEED OF COMPANY ESTABLISHMENT BE SIGNED?

-When all the abovementioned stages are completed (check of company name, pre-approval to use company name, tax and social security clearance certificates of founders, registration of the founders’ at the social security fund, acquisition of TIN for founders, if required) and a company is to be established with a notarial deed, according to law or the parties’ agreement, the notary public who operates as a One Stop Shop, shall draw up the notarial deed in the presence of the founders or their authorised representatives.
+When all the abovementioned stages are completed (check of company name, pre-approval to use company name, tax clearance certificates of founders, acquisition of TIN for founders, if required) and a company is to be established with a notarial deed, according to law or the parties’ agreement, the notary public who operates as a One Stop Shop, shall draw up the notarial deed in the presence of the founders or their authorised representatives.

 WHAT PAYMENTS SHOULD BE MADE AT THIS STAGE?

 At this stage you should make the following payments: